Lisanle1/Movie-App/README.md

 # Features:-
 * Movie app with Authenticate User.
-* Able to see newely released movie with ratings, audience reviews and instanly watch any movie trailer, poster etc.
+* Able to see newly released movie with ratings, audience reviews and instanly watch any movie trailer, poster etc.
-* Users also read, write or delete the movie reviews and make wishlist of your favorite movie.
+* Users also can read, write or delete the movie reviews and make wishlist of your favorite movie.

 # Tech Stack:-
 * React,Redux.